GaloisInc/daedalus/docs-src/source/index.rst

 If successful, a parser produces a semantic value, which describes the input in some way useful to the application invoking the parser.
 In addition, semantic values may be used to control how other parts of the input are to be parsed.
-Daedalus has a number of built-in semantic values types, and allows for user-defined record and union types.
+DaeDaLus has a number of built-in semantic values types, and allows for user-defined record and union types.

 Booleans